getoutreach/actions/README.md

 - Adds an entry to the `actions` list in `actions.yaml`.
 - Creates a reusable (from other repositories) workflow file in `.github/workflows/`
 - Creates a test workflow file in `test/`
-- Creates a directory to define the action with boilerplate go code in `actions/`
+- Creates a directory to define the action with boilerplate Go code in `actions/`

+When the action image is created in GHCR, make sure that you set it from "Internal" to "Public", and that the admin of the container is the same squad as the owner of this repo.

 ### Testing an Action